noahgarfinkle/otaku/README.md

 - [x] Fix leading zero bug for GEOID
 - [ ] Estimate how much staff is necessary for operations, even if very coarse
 - [ ] Standardize water treatment staffing per area
+- [ ] Have duplicated columns in gdf counties water, fix this!!!
 - [x] Standardize water treatment staffing per population served
 - [ ] Set up simple models for likelihood of outcome based on age and pre-existing condition
 - [ ] Set up a slider for staffing requirements and disease parameters and link to change colors if exceeded